Cheltenham Interactive LTD

 The non-billing team members in charge of morale, walk enforcement, and break reminders

-They are not especially helpful with Moodle upgrades, but they are very much part of the place.
+They are not especially helpful with upgrade work, but they are very much part of the place.

 Pedi, black labrador and Chief Morale Officer